junxit/us-congress-bills-112/metadata.md

 - 2011-11-17 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2011-11-17 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2011-11-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 236.
+- 2012-12-17 — Amendment SA 3342 agreed to in Senate by Unanimous Consent.
+- 2012-12-17 — Amendment SA 3342 proposed by Senator Reid for Senator Whitehouse. (consideration: CR S8089; text: CR S8089) In the nature of a substitute.
+- 2012-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S8089)
+- 2012-12-17 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-17 — Senate amendment agreed to: Amendment SA 3342 agreed to in Senate by Unanimous Consent.
+- 2012-12-17 — Senate amendment proposed (on the floor): Amendment SA 3342 proposed by Senator Reid for Senator Whitehouse.(consideration: CR S8089; text: CR S8089)
+- 2012-12-17 — Senate amendment submitted
+- 2012-12-17 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S8089; text: CR S8089)